aRealCatTBH/Expose/README.md

 # Expose
-Expose - Show what your doing on your Discord Rich Presence.
+Your Discord Rich Presence Has Been revolutionized.